Sabrina George (MBACP) Individual Couple Family Therapy Teenage/Children

 I offer both short and long-term therapy within a holistic approach.
 Short term therapy can be 6-12 weeks solution focused (CBT) on a particular issue.
 Longer term therapy aims to explore a client's life at a deeper level.
 It is entirely up to you to determine the length and the focus of our work together and this can be discussed at our initial session.

-I am able to offer appointments in the evenings on a Monday and Thursday
+I am able to offer appointments in the day, evenings & weekends.

 Training, qualifications & experience